getodk/docs/aggregate-use.rst

 Exporting form data
 ~~~~~~~~~~~~~~~~~~~~~~~

 Click on :guilabel:`Export` option in the form list to export form into useful formats and choose the format in which you want to export data.
-You can also choose a filter which you have saved for the form to export only a certain substet of form.
+You can also choose a filter which you have saved for the form to export only a certain subset of form.
 Details on :ref:`exporting data <export-data>` are given in the :ref:`data transfer <transfer-data>` section.

 .. _publish-form: